komtaki/visibility-recommender/README.md

 ### protected

 - Constants are fetched by `self`, `parent` and `static` from inherit classes.
+- Constants are fetched by `static` from own classes.
 - Constants with the same name are declared in parent and  children classes in the inherit relationship.

 ### private

 - Constants that do not fit into any of the above patterns.
 Following example.
-  - Constants declared in own class and are fetched only in own class by `self`, `static`.
+  - Constants declared in own class and are fetched only in own class by `self`.
   - Constants are seemed to not used from anywhere.

 ## Installation